Full Text of Tonight’s Tri-County Public Health Order

 Under this Public Health order in Eagle, Garfield, and Pitkin counties:

-· An event is a gathering for business, social, or recreational activities including,

-but not limited to, community, civic, public, leisure, or sporting events; parades;
+· Events with more than 50 attendees are prohibited. · An event is a gathering for business, social, or recreational activities including, but not limited to, community, civic, public, leisure, or sporting events; parades; concerts; festivals; assemblies; conventions; fundraisers; and similar activities.

 · An event does not include activities that are primarily individual or occur in small groups or in non-congregate settings, such as places of employment or primarily small-group sports like skiing, as long as social distancing occurs, particularly in areas where congregating in groups is unavoidable, such as lift lines.